DesWurstes/OCB-AES/README.md

 ## OCB AES

+**Note: The AES code is taken from tiny-aes-c and the OCB code is written by me.
+This project is to demonstrate the OCB code here. tiny-aes-c cannot give constant-time guarantees hence replace tiny-aes-c in this project with Intel or Arm intrinsics or another safe AES implementation or use at your own risk**

 This is a pure C implementation of AES.
 It is in [OCB 3](http://web.cs.ucdavis.edu/~rogaway/ocb/ocb-faq.htm#versions) mode, which is the **best** AES mode!

 Strongest parameters of the strongest algorithm: This code is only for 256 bit keys.
 Besides, it has TAGLEN of 128 bits.